Facing significant student pressure, a committee of senior UT administrators decided to change the new meal exchange policy.

 On Sodexho’s recommendation, the policy was adopted to allow only one exchange per meal period.
 The day was divided into four periods: breakfast from 2:30 a.m. to 11, lunch 11 to 4:30 p.m., dinner from 4:30 to 8 p.m., and late-night from 8 to 2:30 a.m.

-Minaret reporters met with Dean of students Bob Ruday and General Manager of Dining Services Amy Truong on Monday to voice student concerns.
+Last Monday, Minaret reporters met with Dean of students Bob Ruday and General Manager of Dining Services Amy Truong to voice student concerns.

-When they met again on Tuesday, Minaret reporters were told the policy was under review.
+When they met again last Tuesday, Minaret reporters were told the policy was under review.

 Students were not notified of the change and were stunned to find their dining flexibility hindered.
 Many learned of the change when told by Dining Services employees.